1000s of Business and consumers are victims of a ‘Friday job’?

 By mid-afternoon on a Friday many 9-5 workers have one eye on the clock as they count down to the weekend – but what about when your job involves working on someone else’s home?

-A survey undertaken by Protecting.co.uk, a health & safety and employment law expert, has shown that a staggering 76% of tradespeople admit to doing at least one ‘Friday job’ which they are ‘ashamed of’ – from slapdash plastering to lackadaisical joinery, it seems that the British public are suffering when it comes to pre-weekend work.
+A survey undertaken by Protecting.co.uk, a health and safety software company, has shown that a staggering 76% of tradespeople admit to doing at least one ‘Friday job’ which they are ‘ashamed of’ – from slapdash plastering to lackadaisical joinery, it seems that the British public are suffering when it comes to pre-weekend work.

 The study, which surveyed 500 workers across various trades, showed that a majority of tradespeople – like workers in many other professions – lose concentration as the end of the week edges closer.
 However, many of them were seemingly very relaxed about this dip in productivity, despite the potentially expensive consequences for their customers.

 The survey conducted by protecting.co.uk produced the following results

 76% Yes I have cut corners in order to finish early / on time on a Friday.

 9% No comment.

 One worker, who asked not to be named, confessed: “It was Friday afternoon – I knew that light switch was upside down, and shame on me, but it was time to go to the pub.”

 Another, who confessed to rushing interior decorating jobs in the run-up to the weekend, said: “It’s almost traditional now – Friday afternoon jobs get done quickly so you can have an early finish for the weekend.
 Everybody does it!”

 JR a web designer from Leeds “I should of spent more time making that website perfect so google could find it, but it still works”